gofiber/template/.github/README.md

   </a>
 </p>

 This package provides universal methods to use multiple template engines with the [Fiber web framework](https://github.com/gofiber/fiber) using the new [Views](https://godoc.org/github.com/gofiber/fiber#Views) interface that is available from `> v1.11.1`.
-Special thanks to @bdtomlin for helping!
+Special thanks to @bdtomlin & @arsmn for helping!

 8 template engines are supported:
 - [html](https://github.com/gofiber/template/tree/master/html)